 David’s corporate tax practice includes both domestic and international tax planning for clients ranging from large multinational public corporations to small privately-owned Canadian corporations.
 His personal tax planning practice includes working for owner-managers and high net worth individuals by planning to reduce taxes through income splitting, corporate reorganizations, and other tax strategies.

-David has been a leading voice in explaining the practical effects of the changes to the Income Tax Act proposed by the Department of Finance on July 18, 2017.
-This was his submission to the Department of Finance.
+David has been a leading voice in explaining the practical effects of the changes to the Income Tax Act, with respect to the new tax on split income (“TOSI”) rules.